Screaming cicada: Classification

-Maoricicada cassiope was first scientifically described in 1891 (Note: Hudson presented the paper which described the new species on 23 July, 1890 to the Wellington Philosophical Society.
+Maoricicada cassiope was first scientifically described in 1891 (Note: Hudson presented the paper which described the new species on 23 July 1890 to the Wellington Philosophical Society.
 The paper was published in May of 1891 in the 1890 volume of the Transactions and Proceedings of the New Zealand Institute.
 The author citation generally used thus gives the year as 1891.) by George Vernon Hudson in the Transactions and Proceedings of the New Zealand Institute.
 Hudson placed it in the genus Cicada but still used the specific epithet cassiope, though he did not record why.
 In 1974 the species, along with several others, was transferred into the recently-erected genus Maoricicada.

+Maoricicada cassiope was first collected in February 1885 Dun Mountain, near Nelson.
+It is one of several Auchenorrhyncha ("Homoptera") species first discovered there: Novothymbris zealandica (Cicadellidae), Aka duniana (Cixiidae), and Thanatodictya tillyardi (Dictyopharidae) were also described from Dun Mountain.
+Hudson left no holotype specimen in his description six years later.
+As such, C. A. Fleming and R. G. Ordish designated the Dun Mountain specimen as the species' lectotype.
+Many early records of M. cassiope are unreliable, as specimens of similar cicada species were incorrectly labelled as M. cassiope by authors into the 1920s.

 Distribution

-Maoricicada cassiope was first observed on Dun Mountain, near Nelson.
+Scatterplot comparing the range of M. cassiope, the related M. campbelli, and the more lowland Kikihia muta.
+Each point represents one verified observation on the citizen science platform iNaturalist.
+All "Research Grade" observations of M. cassiope were included, while samples of similar size were used for the other two species.

 During the Last Glacial Period, ice covered most of the South Island.
 It is believed that Maoricicada cassiope remained in refugia in the northern end of the island near Nelson before expanding southwards as the ice retreated.
 Its present distribution includes subalpine areas in the northern half of the South Island: inland in Marlborough and Tasman, particularly arount Mount Arthur, and down the mountainous spine of the island between Canterbury and Westland as far south as, approximately, the Rakaia River, south of which other Maoricicada species dominate.
 John Dugdale and Charles Alexander Fleming put the southern limit of M. cassiope's range at southern Canterbury; however, George Vernon Hudson described the species as being found as far south as Lake Wakatipu in Otago.
 On the North Island, Maoricicada cassiope has been recorded at Mount Ruapehu in Tongariro National Park and the area around it, in an inland area covering the northeastern portion of Manawatū–Whanganui in and around the national park, and south to around Taihape and Mangaweka, though it has also been recorded as far south as the Wairarapa.
 In terms of altitude, M. cassiope is usually found in verdant areas between 3000 and 4500 ft above sea level.
-At lower altitudes, below 4000 ft, it is replaced by a variety of variable cicada.
+At lower altitudes, below 4000 ft, it is replaced by a variety of the variable cicada.